bcgov/nr-bcwat/backend/database_initialization/README.md

     Use this flag to export the source data from the DB and convert it to CSV, which gets compressed using gzip, then uploaded to the S3 bucket that is specified in the .env file.
 --aws_import
     Use this flag to download the compressed data from the S3 bucket, uncompress, and populate the destination database.
 This was made because the database on Openshift cannot be accessed from the outside.
+--aws_cleanup
+    Use this flag to delete all the data in the S3 bucket.
+--aws_contents
+    Use this flag to get the contents of the S3 bucket and print it to the console.
 ```

 #### all_data_transfer.py